collinb424/cbowers4_theoryproj2/README.md

+## Note:
-- Refer to readme_cbowers4.pdf for much more information on the project.
+- Refer to readme_cbowers4.pdf for more information on the project.